-AABB releases new guidelines for red blood cell transfusionMarch 26th, 2012 in Other /
+AABB releases new guidelines for red blood cell transfusionMarch 26, 2012 in Medicine & Health / Other

 AABB (formerly known as the American Association of Blood Banks) recommends a restrictive red blood cell transfusion strategy for stable adults and children, according to new guidelines being published in Annals of Internal Medicine.
 Physicians should consider transfusing at a hemoglobin threshold of 7 to 8 g/dL, as the evidence shows no difference in mortality, ability to walk independently, or length of hospital stay between patients on a liberal transfusion strategy or a restrictive strategy.
 Wide variability in the use of transfusions in the United States indicates that in many settings patients are receiving unnecessary transfusions.

 "Our recommendation is based on the evidence that restrictive transfusion is safe and associated with less blood use," said Jeffrey L. Carson, MD, Chief of the Division of General Internal Medicine at UMDNJ-Robert Wood Johnson Medical School, New Brunswick, NJ, and lead author of the guideline.
 "Of course, clinical judgment is critical.
 Physicians may choose to transfuse above or below the specified hemoglobin threshold based on individual patient characteristics."